20100215/Analyzing_Football_Matches/1_UEFA/README.md

         - Remove the [ ] after country names
         - Split best result by delimiter (
         - Remove ) in the last column
+        - Change Most Recent and Debut column to text instead of number
     - Debut of national teams
         - Use first row as headers
         - Rename debuting_teams columns (originally a splitted column)